 Our specially-trained clinicians offer state-of-the-art deep-penetrating laser therapy.
-Treatment is typically given in a series, as it creates a change at the cellular level as damaged cells absorb the light’s energy.
+The laser therapy treatment is typically given in a series, as it creates a change at the cellular level as damaged cells absorb the light’s energy.
 These cellular changes in mitochondrial activity and cell permeability can result in quicker healing times and decreased pain.
-These safe, pain-free, and quick treatments are effective for a wide array of orthopaedic conditions including arthritis, degenerative disc disease, muscle strains, muscle spasm, sciatic pain, tendonitis and other overuse injuries.
+These safe and quick treatments are effective for a wide array of orthopaedic conditions.
+This includes arthritis, degenerative disc disease, muscle strains, muscle spasm, sciatic pain, tendonitis and other overuse injuries.

 What Should I Do If I Have Back Pain in Jacksonville?